tycrek-archive/McServerman/README.md

 #### World management

 - :x: Upload existing worlds ___(Required for 0.1.0a release)___
-- :heavy_check_mark: Download active world
+- :heavy_check_mark: Download active world (currently downloads entire server)
-- :x: Backup/Restore
+- :x: Backup/Restore (not the same as download/upload: these are server-side restore points)
-- :x: Regenerate world
+- :x: Regenerate world (i.e. erase current world and start a new one)
 - :x: World switching (example: switching between a parkour map and a survival map)
+- :x: Create new worlds with option to set custom seeds
 - :x: Upgrade for new versions (example: 1.12 -> 1.13).
 See [here](https://www.beastnode.com/portal/index.php?rp=/knowledgebase/191/Optional-Server-Startup-Parameters.html) and [here](https://www.minecraftforum.net/forums/support/java-edition-support/2914616-1-13-faqs-read-before-posting) for notes on the `--forceUpgrade` flag.

 #### Player operations